sanskrit/raw_etexts_english/blogs/manasataramgini/2003-07-29_marriage-according-to-agni-vivaha-smriti.md

 voyage.
 Ideally if the male dies, the female must take the brother of the male.

-5)Same gotra marriage should not happen \[If it doesthe male and female should cancel their marriage and live as a brother and sister avoiding intercourse\].
+5)Same gotra marriage should not happen \[If it does the male and female should cancel their marriage and live as a brother and sister avoiding intercourse\].
 The male and the female should not share a common ancestor for 7 generations on the paternal side and 5 on the maternal